 The significant figures calculator converts any number into a new number with the desired amount of sig figs AND solves expressions with sig figs (try doing

 3.14 / 7.58 - 3.15).
 What are the significant figures rules?
 Those concepts will be explained throughout this page as well as how to use a sig fig calculator.

 What are significant figures?

 Significant figures are all numbers that add to the meaning of the overall value of the number.
 To prevent repeating figures that aren't significant, numbers are often rounded.
 One must be careful not to lose precision when rounding.
 Many times the goal of rounding numbers is just to simplify them.
 Use the rounding calculator to assist with such problems.

 What are the significant figures rules?

 To determine what numbers are significant and which aren't, use the following rules:

-- The zero to the left of the decimal value less than
+- The zero to the left of a decimal value less than

 1is not significant.